CalebTaber/AlgLibCpp/README.md

 ## Goal
 The goal of this project is to create a well-written and understandable library that is capable of performing complex algebraic and trigonometric calculations.
 Basically, I hope to implement functionality for all math up to, but not including, calculus.

-## Current Status (As of 12/25/2020)
+## Current Status (As of 01/03/2021)
-I have just finished a major reorganization of my code to position myself for more complex feature implementations.
+All basic arithmetic (+, -, \*, /, ^), including parentheses, is supported.
-The library can perform basic arithmetic with these operators: +, -, \*, /, (, ), ^
+All above operations are supported with terms that have exponents (i.e. 3x^(2) / 5x^(1) and the like is possible)
-It also has limited functionality with variables and basic algebra.
-The finer details are in the process of being worked out.
+I just finished testing with a bunch of cases, and it seems that my shunting yard implementation is solid, so I will be moving on to equation and inequality functionality soon, as well as some trigonometry.

 ## General Organization
 With this project, I'm taking an object-oriented approach to math.
 The most basic element is a `Term`.
 Then comes the `Expression`, which is a vector of `Term` objects.
 Then would come the `Equation` and `System` (of equations) units, which are successive compositions of their predecessors.
 This structure, I believe, is the most efficient for implementing more and more complex mathematical concepts.